gabrielealbertini/gabrielealbertini.github.io/research.md

 **under review**.

+## Friction is Fracture ##

+*The onset of frictional motion is characterized by the propagation of slip fronts.
+These slip fronts are analogous to shear cracks, they break the discrete contacts at the frictional interface allowing sliding to occur.
+In this study, we combine friction experiments with fracture-mechanics theory and simulations to study long sought-after interface properties, such as local fracture energy and frictional peak strength.*

 Svetlizky, I.<sup>1</sup>, *Albertini, G.<sup>1</sup>*, Cohen, G., Kammer, D.S. and Fineberg, J., 2020.
 ["Dynamic fields at the tip of sub-Rayleigh and supershear frictional rupture fronts"](https://doi.org/10.1016/j.jmps.2019.103826){:target="_blank"}, **Journal of the Mechanics and Physics of Solids** 137, 103826. \\
 <sup>1</sup>Equally Contributed

+## Earthquake modeling ##

 Ma, X., Hajarolasvadi, S., *Albertini, G.*, Kammer, D.S., Elbanna, A.E., 2019.
 ["A hybrid finite element-spectral boundary integral approach: Applications to dynamic rupture modeling in unbounded domains"](https://doi.org/10.1002/nag.2865){:target="_blank"},